Dragon Tales: Music

-Dragon Tales aired a total of 94 episodes, 40 in its first season, 24 in its second season and 30 in its third season.
-Each episode featured two original stories, aired back-to-back, split by the interstitial song segment "Dragon Tunes," all of which were eventually released on the show's music albums.
-Almost all episodes from the third season, however, generally contained at least one repeat of a story from the program's second season (As evidenced by the absence of Enrique.) and some were even repeats of material from that season and earlier material from the third season.
-In all, there were a total of 155 original stories.
-The show also had two specials: Let's Start a Band and Big, Big Friend Day.
-Let's Start a Band was a musical feature in which the characters of the show were seen alongside real human children.
-Big, Big Friend Day, however, was merely a special featuring episodes of Dragon Tales and Clifford the Big Red Dog, with interstitial segments introducing characters from the new series (new at the time) It's a Big Big World.
-As such, it did not contain any new Dragon Tales material.

 Reception

-The series has received generally positive reviews (although the third season's reception was more mixed).
-Common Sense Media rated the show a four out of five stars, stating, Dragon Tales intends to positively impact a child's growth and development by encouraging a love of learning and helping children problem-solve and work through the challenges of growing up.
+The series has received generally positive reviews, though its third season received mixed reception due to the introduction of Enrique.
+Common Sense Media rated the show a four out of five stars, stating: "Dragon Tales intends to positively impact a child's growth and development by encouraging a love of learning and helping children problem-solve and work through the challenges of growing up.
 The kids and dragons embark on different adventures and attend the School in the Sky, all while learning how to face their fears and handle new situations.
 The fun, nurturing, and sometimes challenging atmosphere of Dragon Land is a lot like preschool."